gap-system/gap/INSTALL.md

 The configure process also introduces some default compiler options.
 You can eliminate these by assigning the replacement options to the variable `CFLAGS`.

-The recommended C compiler for GAP is the GNU C compiler gcc.
-The clang compiler appears to compile GAP correctly but, just as for gcc, some versions have problems with the GMP library.
-If you cannot build GAP - with or without GMP - using a particular compiler, you may wish to try another compiler or different version of the same compiler.
+The recommended C compiler for GAP is the GNU C compiler gcc version 4.8 or later.
+The Clang compiler version 3.0 and later also should work fine.
+If you use another compiler, please let us know your experience with using it to compile GAP.

-If you do wish to use another compiler, you should run the command `make clean` in the GAP root directory, set the environment variable `CC` to the name of your preferred compiler and then rerun configure and make.
+If you do wish to use GAP with a specific compiler, you can set the environment variable `CC` to the name of your preferred compiler and then rerun configure and make.

 We also recommend that you install a C++ compiler before compiling GAP;
 while GAP itself does not need it, there are GAP packages which do require a C++ compiler.

+As an example, here is how one can configure GAP to compile with Clang 5 (assuming it is installed on your system), with custom CFLAGS and debug mode
+enabled:

+    ./configure CC=clang-5.0 CFLAGS="-g -Og" --enable-debug

 13 GAP for OS X